The importance of a Wireless LAN survey

 This is where the site plans are inserted into a program that simulates the walls and floors.
 Sometimes a site visit is not even required.
 This is NOT recommended as survey tool.
 A program cannot take into consideration the thickness, density, material type, interference etc of the interior space of a property, and is therefore less than useful for the design of a Wireless LAN, as it can be providing very wrong information which may lead to an inferior network, which can potentially cost more in time, funds, and resource to correct.

-For a new install the survey aspect of an installation determines how many access points are required to provide coverage in the most economical layout.
-This takes into consideration the internal layout of the interior space, which can be divided up by partitions for different rooms, what those partitions are made of, furniture, aesthetic considerations, bleed of radio signal through floors, interference from other networks, interference from non IP networks, etc etc, the list goes on.
+For a new installation the survey aspect of an installation determines how many access points are required to provide coverage in the most economical layout.
+This takes into consideration the internal layout of the interior space, which can be divided up by partitions for different rooms, what those partitions are made of, furniture, aesthetic considerations, bleed of radio signal through floors, interference from other networks, interference from none IP networks, etc etc, the list goes on.

 If a survey is not performed, then all the negative factors mentioned may cause the effect of a poor wireless network, so issues such as dark spots for coverage, lack of throughput due to interference, not enough Access Points to cater for concurrent users, and too many Access Points (causing self-interference) are issues that come to mind.
-This in turn may mean remedial work to resolve these issues post survey, which will cost more in resource and possibly hardware.
+This, in turn, may mean remedial work to resolve these issues post-survey, which will cost more in resource and possibly hardware.
 If you are performing work for a client, worse than monetary loss is reputational damage to yourself and your company.

 For any queries regarding a Survey, please feel free to give us a call.